 There is a wide range of methods for the fabrication of optical fibers.
-In a first step, these can be divided into methods involving a so-called preform and methods of direct fiber production.
-Preform-based methods are most important at least in the context of glass fibers, whereas direct methods, e.g. based on extrusion, are common for plastic optical fibers.
+In a first step, these can be divided into methods involving a so-called fiber preform and methods of direct fiber production.
+Preform-based methods are most important at least in the context of glass fibers (which are mostly silica fibers), whereas direct methods, e.g. based on extrusion, are common for plastic optical fibers and for some specialty glasses.
 In the following, this article first discusses how a fiber can be made from a preform, then how preforms are fabricated, and finally methods not requiring a preform.

 Fiber Pulling from a Preform

 Most glass fibers are fabricated by pulling from a so-called preform in a fiber-drawing tower, an apparatus which is typically several meters high.
 The preform is a glass rod with a diameter between about 1 cm and 10 cm and roughly 1 m to 2 m length.
 Along its axis, the preform contains a region with increased refractive index, which will form the fiber core.